0xbryanf/pandesal-ethonline2023/README.md

-# Pandesal: Making Group Finance Effortless, Secure, and Rewarding
+# PANDSAL: Simplify Blockchain.
+Easy Onboarding.
+Endless Possibilities.

 **Authors:**
 - [0xbryanf@gmail.com](mailto:0xbryanf@gmail.com)
 - [paolanocom@gmail.com](mailto:paolanocom@gmail.com)

-Pandesal is a decentralized finance (DeFi) platform that reimagines the concept of "you are who your friends are."
-With our innovative platform, users can seamlessly collaborate, establish unique blockchain identities, and perform gasless transactions.
-Pandesal empowers groups of friends to pool funds, generate income together, and support one another effortlessly.
+Simplify Web3 onboarding, and welcome new users to your app - even if they're new to blockcain.
+Collaborate quickly with frictionless account creation, unique blockchain identities, and gasless transactions using only a Google account.

 ## Table of Contents
 - [Introduction](#pandesal-a-defi-platform-for-collaborative-finance)